DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: DeepTrack

 where $X \in \mathbb{R}^{n}$ is a 1-D input sequence, $*_{d}$ is dilated convolution operator, $f : \{0, ..., k-1\} \in \mathbb{R}$ is a kernel of size $k$ and $d$ is the dilation rate \cite{bai2018empirical}.
 Also receptive filed of a dilated convolution can be calculated by:

 where $j \in \{1, 2, 3, ..., L\}$ is the layers, $k$ is the kernel size, and $d(j)$ is the dilation rate at layer $j$.
 This means that as the depth of the network increase, so does the receptive field.
+To address the issue of vanishing gradients resulting in exponentially expanding receptive fields with increasing network depth, TCN replaces standard convolutional layer in the residual block ~\cite{DBLP:conf/cvpr/HeZRS16}.
+This is a widely used approach for convolutional architectures as it provides a path for information to pass through the layers.
+A residual block can be represented as: